CookEditors/NOS/_posts/2015-08-26-gems-glow-with-blood.md

 “I do mind.
 But what can I do about it?”

 I’ve never bragged about my dump in the West Thirties and I’m not going to begin now.
-When I unlocked the door in the sunken vestibule I said, “Third floor.
+When I unlocked the door in the sunken vestibule I said, “Third floor.”

 I let her go up the stairs ahead of me.
 I watched her legs.
 Her nylons were all wet around the ankles and rain-blotched at the calves, but they were still the nicest legs I’d seen in a long time.